Blixeron/shade-py/README.md

 Clone this repository, and install the dependencies by using `python3 -m pip install -r requirements.txt` or (if you are in Windows): `py -m pip install -r requirements.txt`.
 Then you can start the bot by running the `main.py` file.

-## .env File
+## Configuration File

-There's a hidden file that stores sensitive information, called `.env`.
+There's a hidden file that stores sensitive information, called `config.py`.
 If you want to run the bot, you must create it inside of the bot's folder.

 This is how it looks like:

 ```
-TOKEN= Your bot's token.
+token = '' # Your bot's Discord token
-GUILD_ID= The development server ID.
+guild_id = '' # The development server ID
-APP_ID= The ID of the bot.
-DEV_ID= The ID of the bot owner.
+app_id = '' # The ID of your bot
+dev_id = '' # Your own ID
+cat_api_key = '' # The API Key for https://theapicat.com
 ```

+You will be able to use the configuration variables inside of other files by using `self.bot.config` property.